 The business of life sciences is steeped in complexity for it’s not only mired (and for good reason) in government regulations but companies in this area spend years devoted to the conceptualization and development of their critical products.
 After all, these products are primarily designed to extend the most precious of commodities; life.
 Imagine some individuals devise a new and innovative way to drastically reduce the recovery time from a common injury.

-They form a company and then secure the funding to begin R&D. After some time, maybe years, the company emerges from their R&D and clinical trial phases, then transition quickly into the testing and commercialization stages.
+They form a company and then secure the funding to begin R&D. After some time, maybe years, the company emerges from their R&D and clinical trial phases, then transitions quickly into the testing and commercialization stages.
 Is it time for an ERP system?

 In case you haven’t yet gotten the message, ERP systems are not just for the big boys.
-Manufacturing companies of any size, even a mom and pop shop, can benefit from an ERP system as long as their focus is on long term sustained growth, such as true with Life Science companies.
+Manufacturing companies of any size, even a mom and pop shop, can benefit from an ERP system as long as their focus is on long term sustained growth, such as Life Science companies.
 Conversely, if a business is only looking to add 1 to 2 people over a five-year period then an ERP system isn’t for them.
-The initial buy in for an ERP system averages around $100,000, so only companies with an appetite for strong growth need to consider buying and implementing an ERP system.
+The initial buy-in for an ERP system averages around $100,000, so only companies with an appetite for strong growth need to consider buying and implementing an ERP system.

 Again, I recommend that companies make the investment before they go commercial so the system is in place when growth happens.
 The critical controls that ERP provides such as distribution, supply chain, invoicing, etc. need to be in place on the first day they begin shipping the product.
 Without an ERP system, the efficiency and effectiveness of the business could suffer, causing problematic service, lost revenues or even regulatory non-compliance.

 Today’s life science companies face unprecedented financial pressures, unique market demands and increasing compliance requirements.
 As the pace of business just keeps accelerating, growing life science companies need a superior way to manage vast repositories of data and information.